Table of contents

 Taron Malicos was a human male Jedi Master who served the Jedi Order and the Galactic Republic as a Jedi General during the Clone Wars.
 After the events of Order 66, he escaped to Dathomir thinking it was the best place to hide from the Empire.
 Unfortunately, the dark side was too tempting for this lonely Jedi.
 He gradually became the leader of the Nightbrother cult that lived on the planet by slaying their master.
 Plus, Taron looks like he’s been through some stuff.
 I kinda don’t blame the guy for crossing over to dark territory.
 Cal Kestis runs into the fallen Jedi Master when exploring Dathomir.
 After failing to turn Cal to the dark side twice, a fight ensues between them.

-Now what’s awesome is the game doesn’t magically make the lesser-experienced Cal Kestis the stronger opponent.
+Now what’s awesome is that even though it’s Star Wars, Jedi Fallen Order doesn’t magically make the lesser-experienced Cal Kestis the stronger opponent.
 Alone, the Padawan is 100% at the mercy of the fallen Jedi Master, Taron Malicos.
 The Nightsister Merrin, a formidable magick-user, joins Cal’s side and together helps defeat Taron.
 Nightsister Merrin is technically the one who defeats Taron, not Cal.
 Players might overlook the fact that Cal would have his head smashed by a boulder if he wasn’t saved by Merrin.
 Anyway, the whole point is that it was fun watching the fallen Jedi Master attempt to sway Cal to the dark side of the Force.
 Remember, I was also playing on Jedi Grandmaster difficulty, so I may be biased about how I considered the progression to be fantastic.

 3. Feeling like a Peon